ACCESS AND DOWNLOAD A SET OF REPORTS ON: British Columbia’s Agriculture Water Demand Model – learn about province-wide application and results

 Passed by the British Columbia Legislature in Spring 2014, the Water Sustainability Act and new regulations were brought into effect on February 29, 2016.
 It is a game-changer because it recognizes the connection between land use actions and the implications for the both the water cycle and watershed sustainability.
-“The Water Sustainability Act recognizes that groundwater and surface water are interconnected and addresses the need to manage them together,” states Minister of Environment Mary Polak.
+“The Water Sustainability Act recognizes that groundwater and surface water are interconnected and addresses the need to manage them together,” stated Minister of Environment Mary Polak.

 A drought occurs when a region becomes deficient in its natural water supply whether on the surface or underground.
 Droughts can last for months and even years.
 In general, droughts occur when a region receives less than the average rainfall in an annual year.